HenkT28/pands-project/README.md

 There are no null values in the data set.

 There are 50 observations of each species (setosa, versicolor, virginica).

+Anderson classified 50 examples of 3 different species.
+Each specimen was [23]:

+* Collected on the same day

+* Collected by the same person

+* Measured using the same instruments

 [b] The task it poses of discriminating between three species of Iris from measurements of their petals and sepals is simple but challenging.